Different UK Pension schemes

 If you're employed, but not a member of your employer's pension scheme

-If you're currently employed, but you aren't currently a member of your employer’s pension scheme, you may find that you will become a member under a new initiative that is being rolled out called automatic enrolment.
+If you're currently employed, but you aren't currently a member of your employer’s pension scheme, you may find that you will become a member under an initiative that is being rolled out called automatic enrolment.
 The intiative has been developed by the Government.
 To find out what it is and how it will affect you, please click here.

 If you've worked abroad